 Many people find their jobs to be rewarding, but when your work creates an undue amount of stress, it can impact many aspects of your life.
 Work stress can lead to burnout, depression, and health complications, but the compassionate and experienced team at Thriving Center of Psychology can help you manage your work stress so it won’t harm your physical health or personal relationships.
-To schedule an evaluation for work stress, call the offices in Midtown, New York, NY, SoHo, NY, Los Angeles, CA & Miami, FL today or make an appointment online.
+To schedule an evaluation for work stress, call the offices in Midtown and Soho, NYC, Los Angeles, CA, Minneapolis, MN, Portland, OR, Princeton, NJ, and Miami, FL today or make an appointment online.

 Most working adults occasionally experience work-related stress due to deadlines, performance expectations, and relationships with co-workers.
 But workplace stress that causes ongoing worry or anxiety lasting for weeks or months can have a negative impact on your emotional and physical health, and cause problems in your personal life.

 If you feel unfairly treated at your job, overburdened with responsibilities, or concerned about job security, it can create a stress response in your body.
 That leads to elevated levels of cortisol and other hormones, and an increase in blood pressure.
 And work stress often interferes with your ability to eat healthily and exercise regularly.

 All of this can eventually lead to more severe health complications.

 If work-related stress feels like it’s overwhelming your life, it’s a good idea to schedule an evaluation with one of the highly skilled professionals at Thriving Center of Psychology.
 You should also consider mental health treatment if your work stress causes any of the following physical symptoms:

 Work stress can lead to a condition known as burnout.
 Burnout is characterized by emotional and physical exhaustion paired with an increasingly negative attitude toward life and regarding yourself and others.